dhis2/dhis2-releases/releases/2.41/README.md

 * `/tracker/trackedEntities?includeAllAttributes`

-The following query parameters have been removed as they have never been implemented and thus had no effect on the response

-* `/tracker/trackedEntities?attachment`
-* `/tracker/events?attachment`

 Following parameters were removed as including or excluding fields from the JSON response can be achieved by using the `fields` query parameter

 * `/tracker/trackedEntities?skipMeta`